DeLaSalleUniversity-Manila-DISMATH-t216/DismathPortfolio-JasonLadines/README.md

 We ended the class with each of us giving a statement which is equivalent to a specific rule of inference.
 In my case, I was asked to make an example of simplication in English.
 The example I gave was, "If Lea is intelligent and kind, then Lea is intelligent." which is equivalent to (p ∧ q) → p.

 ##Assignment No. 2:
+###Chapter 1.5

+5.)
+Let W(x,y) mean that student x has visited website y, where the domain for x consists of all students in your school and the domain for y consists of all websites.
+Express each of these statements by a simple English sentence. d.) ∃y(W(Ashok Puri, y) ∧ W(Cindy Yoon, y))

+7.)
+Let T(x,y) mean that student x likes cuisine y, where the domain for x consists of all students at your school and the domain for y consists of all cuisines.
+Express each of these statements by a simple English sentence. e.) ∃x∃z∀y(T(x,y)  ↔  T(z,y))

+9.)
+Let L(x,y) be the statement "x loves y", where the domain for both x any consists of all people in the world.
+Use quantifiers to express each of these statements. f.)
+There is somebody whom no one loves.

+###Chapter 1.6
+35.)
+Determine whether this argument, taken from Kalish and Montague [KaMo64], is valid.
+      If Superman were able and willing to prevent evil,he would do so.
+If Superman were unable to prevent evil, he would be impotent; if he were unwilling to prevent evil, he would be malevolent.
+Superman does not prevent evil.
+If Superman exists, he is nether impotent nor malevolent.
+Therefore, Superman does not exist.